So who am I and why am I so passionate about helping women transform their lives for the better?

 Although I had often considered myself very lucky to have found a career that, for the majority of time, I loved, as the end of my maternity was drawing closer and since becoming ill I felt a huge sense of resentment for having had those last few months of maternity leave and precious time with my son taken away from me.

 I knew part of the reason behind not wanting to return to work was not wanting to leave my son, but I was due to drop to working only 3 days a week and had found a nursery that I was really happy with for those days.
-I began to realise that the other part of the reason I dreaded returning was the actual content of the work.
+I began to realise that the other part of the reason I dreaded returning was some of the content of my job.

 In hospital I had the time to dissect that the part of my job I still got a great deal of satisfaction from were the 1-2-1 chats where colleagues confided in me and we would talk things through, generally by me asking lots of questions and listening intently, to help them decide for themselves what they wanted to do.
-These interactions really lit me up and feel like I was able to give something beneficial to others, but unfortunately this wasn't a big part of my job.
+These interactions really lit me up and feel like I was able to give something beneficial to others.

 Having the time to reflect on this enabled me to have one of those intuitive miracle lightbulb moments that I now recognise quite frequently where the words ‘Life Coach’ just popped into my head.
 This wasn't a career path I had considered or really known anything about before but the words just popped up.